A toy model for frequency cascade in the nonlinear Schrodinger equation: Introduction

 Once the algebraic solution is constructed, and its frequency cascade is analyzed, we have to go back to the nonlinear Schr\"odinger equation \eqref{eq:NLS}.
 It turns out that the presence of the parameter $\delta$ introduced above is crucial in order not to destroy the frequency cascade, when at least the Laplacian term $\eps^2\Delta$ is present. \smallbreak

-For rather general $\si$ and $d$, we show that if $\eps>0$ is sufficiently small (compared to $\delta>0$), then incorporating the Laplacian term from \eqref{eq:NLS} into the algebraic equation does not destroy the initial structure, to construct a stationary solution:
+For rather general $\si$ and $d$, we show that if $\eps>0$ is sufficiently small (compared to $\delta>0$), then incorporating the Laplacian term from \eqref{eq:NLS} into the algebraic equation does not destroy the initial structure, to construct a stationary solution.
+At this stage, we need a smooth nonlinearity, since we will consider higher order derivatives, hence the assumption that $\si$ is an integer in the next result.

 \begin{theorem} Let $d\ge 1$.
-Suppose that \begin{itemize} \item Either $\si>0$ is an integer, $\alpha= \frac{1}{2\si+1}$, $f=:2Q$ is like in Theorem~\ref{theo:cascade-f}, $P=0$, and $u_0=f^{\alpha}$, \item Or $P=\si=1$, $\alpha=\frac{1}{2}$, $Q$ is like in Theorem~\ref{theo:cubic}, and $u_0=U_1$ (see Section~\ref{sec:derivationQ} for the precise definition of $U_1$). \end{itemize} Then there exists $K>0$ such that if $0<\eps\ll \delta^K\ll 1$, there exists a real-valued solution $u_\eps= u_0+v$ to
+Suppose that \begin{itemize} \item Either $\si>0$ is an integer, $\alpha= \frac{1}{2\si+1}$, $f=:2Q$ is like in Theorem~\ref{theo:law-f}, $P=0$, and $u_0=f^{\alpha}$, \item Or $P=\si=1$, $\alpha=\frac{1}{2}$, $Q$ is like in Theorem~\ref{theo:cubic}, and $u_0=U_1$ (see Section~\ref{sec:derivationQ} for the precise definition of $U_1$). \end{itemize} Then there exists $K>0$ such that if $0<\eps\ll \delta^K\ll 1$, there exists a real-valued solution $u_\eps= u_0+v$ to

 such that